 What is the “Innovation Academy”?

-The Innovation Academy is a unique opportunity to allow investigators and participants at ICPIC to participate in a forum which brings together thought leaders in the area of innovations in the practice of infection control and prevention of antimicrobial resistance.
+The Innovation Academy is a unique opportunity to allow investigators and participants at ICPIC 2011 to participate in a forum which brings together thought leaders in the area of innovations in the practice of infection control and prevention of antimicrobial resistance.
 It is the first introduction of such an event to an Infection Prevention and Control Meeting and should be an exciting opportunity for all attendees.
 The Innovation Academy brings together experts from diverse fields that can interact during the planned symposium, the investigator presentations, a social event and a final presentation and awarding of three “Innovation Awards of Excellence” which will be judged by the Expert International Jury of the Academy.
-The Awards consist of a certificate, a cash prize and a trophy.
+The Awards will consist of a certificate, a cash prize and atrophy.

 Why should there be an “Innovation Academy”?